Ongoing Monitoring and Care

 In particular, be aware that taking acetaminophen, a common over-the-counter medication, is known to cause liver damage if taken in large quantities in people with compromised liver function.
 It can also interact with other medications and increase side effects.
 It is a common drug ingredient in many prescription and over-the-counter medications and can be found in pain relievers, fever reducers, sleep aids and cough, cold and allergy medicines.

 Keep a list of active ingredient names to help you identify these drugs.
 Ask your doctor whether you can take medications that contain acetaminophen and, if so, how much.

 - Read all medicine labels, and look at the active ingredient.
 Ask your pharmacist how to read medication labels if you are not familiar with them.

 - Find out whether your doctor recommends limiting your intake of acetaminophen.

 - Check the label for acetaminophen and its shorter versions, “APAP,” or “acetam.”

-- Take your medicine as directed.
+- Take your medication as directed.
 Only take the recommended dose.
 Do not take more.

 - Use the same pharmacy each time so your pharmacist can help you keep track of what you are taking.

-- Do not take medicine that has expired.
+- Do not take medication that has expired.

 - Always keep a list of your current medications with you.